neuquen8300/vuejs-datatable/tutorials/src/basic/index.md

 ## Introduction

-Here is the bare minimum example to use __vuejs-datatable__.
+Here is the bare minimum example to use __vue-js-datatables__.
 You can check out other tutorials for more advanced usages.

 ## Demo